Graph Laplacian for Image Anomaly Detection: Method

 Under the assumption that the image follows a \gls{gmrf} model, we might use partial correlation as weight, as proposed by Zhang and Flor\^{e}ncio~\cite{zhang_analyzing_2013}.
 To this end, given the precision matrix $\vQ = \vC^{-1}$, estimated according to \eqref{eq:cov}, we can set the weight of the edge connecting nodes~$a$ and~$b$ as:

-Note that $w_{aa} = 0$ as we do not include self loops.
-However, this approach still relies on the estimate and inversion of the covariance matrix that, as we already discussed, might be unreliable (especially in presence of a small data sample) as well as expensive to compute: matrix inversion requires $O(m^3)$ time~\cite{lezoray_image_2012}.
-Also, if the image does not follow a \gls{gmrf} model, this distance function might produce unreliable results, as for all others covariance-based methods.
-An option to safeguard against this, could be to use the graph constructed to evaluate the \gls{gmrf} hypothesis with an approach similar to the one proposed in \cite{anandkumar_detection_2009}
+Note that $w_{aa} = 0$ as we do not include self-loops.
+However, this approach still relies on the estimate and inversion of the covariance matrix that, as we already discussed, might be unreliable (especially in the presence of a small data sample) as well as expensive to compute: matrix inversion requires $O(m^3)$ time~\cite{lezoray_image_2012}.
+Also, if the image does not follow a \gls{gmrf} model, this distance function might produce unreliable results, as for all other covariance-based methods.
+An option to safeguard against this could be to use the graph constructed to evaluate the \gls{gmrf} hypothesis with an approach similar to the one proposed in \cite{anandkumar_detection_2009}

 Another possibility is to use a different weight function, \eg{} the Cauchy function~\cite{grady_discrete_2010}, which has been proved to be able to capture graph distances effectively for image signals and is commonly used as graph weight in other applications like image segmentation and compression~\cite{black_robust_1998,fracastoro_predictive_2015}.
 We propose to set the weight of the edge connecting bands~$a$ and~$b$, according to the band mean vector $\vmu = [\mu_1 \mu_2 \ldots \mu_m]^T$ estimated as in \eqref{eq:cov}, as